estmnt/smart-camera/README.md

 # smart-camera
-Sophisticated programming to analyze motion and imaging form a camera sensor
+Sophisticated programming to analyze motion and imaging from a camera sensor